902.40 Live Broadcast, Video and Audio Recording, or Photography

 It is within the discretion of the Superintendent/designee to determine whether the request is unduly burdensome and whether the broadcast or video or audio recording will interfere with or disrupt the District event.

 Recording of classroom activities will be allowed at the discretion of the Superintendent/designee.
-Parents will be notified annually of recording of classroom activities.
+Parents will be notified annually of the policy regarding the recording of classroom activities.

 It is the responsibility of the Superintendent/designee to develop administrative regulations outlining the procedures for making the request and the rules for operation if the request is granted.